zerabruck/Testing-Assessment/README.md

 # Testing Assessment

-This README file contains the instructions you should follow to successfully complete the Testing Practice.
+This README file contains the instructions you should follow to successfully complete the Testing Assessment.

 In this github repository, you’ll find 3 python files: string_functions.py, example_test.py, and Test.py.